Hiking in Saudi Arabia

 Hiking for beginners can be intimidating, but there really isn't much.
 You don't need any special skills to start hiking, all that you need is to be able to walk and know where you are.
 It's a great way to indulge in nature, exercise well, and recharge your batteries.

-Popular Trekking Spots for hiking in Saudi Arabia
+Popular Trekking Trails for hiking in Saudi Arabia

 Kara Heritage Trail

 It is a 6.0 km long corridor that is slightly smuggled out and back and located near Taif, Makkah, Saudi Arabia and features a river and is classified as medium.
 The trail is mainly used for walking and can be accessed all year round.

 Although it may not fall under the traditional definition of trekking as it is more than just a picnic, the Historic Village is a magnet for those who love heritage walks in the kingdom.
 The structures at Rijal Alma are at the foot of a valley with a mountainous environment in the background, and are in the same shape as they were a century ago - and a large portion of them at least remains so.